Kazhdan projections, random walks and ergodic theorems: Introduction

 One way to investigate properties of groups, especially with a view to their actions on Banach spaces, is through the group Banach algebras.
 These are natural analytic objects encoding many properties of the group.
 The existence of projections in such algebras is a particularly important and challenging problem.
 For instance, the (non)existence of idempotents other than 0 and 1 in the reduced group $C^*$-algebra of a torsion-free group is a long-standing conjecture of Kadison and Kaplansky.
 When the group is amenable (and more generally, a-T-menable) the Kadison-Kaplansky conjecture is known to be true.
 Additionally, for amenable and torsion free groups the maximal group $C^*$-algebra is isomorphic to the reduced group $C^*$-algebra, therefore the maximal group $C^*$-algebra does not have non-trivial idempotents either.

 A main result of this paper is an explicit construction of proper idempotents in many group Banach algebras.
-The construction is based on random walks, a new ingredient in this setting.
+The construction is based on random walks.
+The relation between Kazhdan projections and random walks can be extracted from the spectral considerations regarding Kazhdan projections for discrete groups in the Hilbert space setting, see \cite{valette,harpe-robertson-valette}.
+However, spectral theory is not available in our setting.
 Our construction turns out to be relevant in various contexts, from expander graphs to ergodic geometry and the Baum-Connes conjecture.

 A \emph{Kazhdan projection} for a locally compact group $G$ is an idempotent in the maximal group $C^*$-algebra $C^*_{\max}(G)$, whose image under any unitary representation is the projection onto the space of invariant vectors.
 Such projections exist in $C^*_{\max}(G)$ if and only if the group $G$ has Kazhdan's property $(T)$ \cite{akemann-walter}.
 They are important for many applications.
 A classical consequence of their existence is the fact that the map on $K$-theory induced by the canonical homomorphism $C^*_{\max}(G)\to C^*_{r}(G)$ from the maximal to the reduced group $C^*$-algebra, fails to be an isomorphism for Kazhdan groups, see e.g. \cite[Ch.
 2, S. 4]{connes}.
-They play the main role in the failure of some versions of the Baum-Connes conjecture, since projections of this type cannot be in the image of the Baum-Connes assembly map \cite{higson-lafforgue-skandalis}.
+They play the main role in the failure of some versions of the Baum-Connes conjecture, since projections of this type can often be shown not to be in the image of the Baum-Connes assembly map \cite{higson-lafforgue-skandalis}.
 Kazhdan projections are the main ingredient of Lafforgue's reinforced Banach property $(T)$ and allowed for the construction of the first examples of expanders with no coarse embedding into any uniformly convex Banach space \cite{lafforgue-duke}.
 Finally, they also play an important role in the generalization of property $(T)$ to $C^*$-algebras \cite{brown}.

-However, Kazhdan projections have always been considered somewhat mysterious objects, whose existence can eventually be ascertained, but who cannot be constructed explicitly (see e.g. \cite[Footnote 22, page 73]{higson-roe}).